Last week’s introduction to Baffin Island wasn’t a warm one – as far as the temperature was concerned.

 And it didn’t really get much better for several days.
 Fortunately though the scenery did.

 Our plan was to backpack along the Weasel River to the high point at Akshayuk Pass by Summit Lake.
 Although distances were short, the hiking was slow because of the 50-60 pound loads we were carrying.
-Most days we did only 10 or 11 kilometers – a few hours outing if I’m hiking normally in the mountains – but the better part of a day with a load.
+Most days we did only 10 or 11 kilometres – a few hours outing if I’m hiking normally in the mountains – but the better part of a day with a load.

 Our days fell into a rhythm pretty quickly.
 Coffee at 7:45, breakfast at 8 and hiking by between 9 and 9:30.
 We’d stop for lunch around noonish with lots of boulder breaks to rest our bodies along the way.
 Most days we’d finish between 4 and 5.
 Then we’d set up the tents.
 We all had that down to a fine art in a hurry.
 Inside the roomy tent everything had its place too – or you’d be hunting for stuff all the time.